BR Caprotti Black Fives: History

 The twenty locomotives incorporated a number of modifications to the original design.
-The boiler was raised by 2 in to 8 ft 11 in.
+Unlike similar rotary poppet valve gear by Lentz and Franklin, the cam boxes on Caprotti gear are mounted vertically to the cylinders, rather than horizontally.
+This necessitated the boiler be raised by 2 in to 8 ft 11 in.
 The smokebox was extended by 4 in and the chimney moved forward to allow room for the Caprotti valve box and associated steam and exhaust pipes.
 The large steam pipes are an obvious visual recognition feature.
 The locomotives fitted with Timken bearings had large split cannon-type axleboxes between the frames.
 To allow room for the firebox between the middle and rear axleboxes the spacing between the driving and rear coupled wheels was increased from 8 ft to 8 ft 4 in.
 This gave a longer wheelbase of 27 ft 6 in as against the 27 ft 2 in of the standard locomotives.
 The locomotives with plain bearings also had the longer wheelbase.
 All locomotives had a modified cab and a lowered running plate, necessitating the use of splashers over the wheels.

 In service, the Caprotti Black Fives were slow in acceleration, but were powerful at high speeds, and coasted freely.
 The slow acceleration was caused by inefficiencies in the drive and valve events.
 These were addressed in the design of the last two Black Fives to be built, 44686-7, which emerged in 1951 with Caprotti valve gear driven by two external shafts on either side of the locomotives.
-Later BR built thirty of the closely related BR Standard class 5 with Caprotti valve gear, and it was also employed on the standard class 8 71000 Duke of Gloucester.
+The exposed driveshafts were easier to access and negated the need for splashers, while the high running board allowed clearance for the valve boxes and subsequent sharp angle of the shafts, Later BR built thirty of the closely related BR Standard class 5 with Caprotti valve gear, and it was also employed on the standard class 8 71000 Duke of Gloucester.

 In the early 1960s both 44686 and 44687 worked off Southport shed (code 27C) on passenger trains from Southport to Manchester and Rochdale via Bolton.
 Other non-standard LMSR 5MTs were at Southport including LMSR Caprottis and the unique Stephenson Link machine 44767.